NKUludandan/TriS/README.md

 # TriS
-(Language Processing Project)  TriS: A Comprehensive Model for Writing Style Change Detection by Integrating Semantic, Syntactic, and Stylistic Features
+TriS: A Comprehensive Model for Writing Style Change Detection by Integrating Semantic, Syntactic, and Stylistic Features